Joe-Brookes-Code-Institute/The-New-Game-Diffculty-Database/README.md

 The host name assigned to your Django project (if applicable).

+A Cloudinary account for media storage (optional, if not using Cloudinary).

 Environment Variables: Secret information such as DATABASE_URL, CLOUDINARY_URL, and SECRET_KEY should be included in the .env file to keep them private.

 # Deploying with Heroku